 Do we have a positive user experience that encourages people to engage with procurement?

 Again, I couldn’t agree more.
 It’s 100% about business alignment.
 We need to put in the work to share our vision with our stakeholders.
-Open their eyes to a new way of collaborating with procurement and help them envision the impact this partnership can achieve for their strategic and growth goals.
+Open their eyes to a new way of collaborating with procurement and help them envision the impact this partnership can achieve for their growth goals while advancing a more strategic procurement approach.
 Further, this may require your organization to consider splitting into two functions with upstream and downstream components separating to create improved focus and drive greater value.
 Upon making this decision, it’s important to revisit your vision for procurement and consider your stakeholder’s user experience with the department.

 A key to sharing procurement’s vision is choosing our words carefully.
 Procurement has traditionally focused on cost savings and spend-under-management.
 These are important to us, but not necessarily important to our stakeholders.
 Stakeholders instead want to know how procurement is helping build their business.
 The fact that we have different metrics that we’re measuring by than the stakeholders in our own business is, I think, at the core of the problem.